 Memcached in CentOS, Fedora, and RHEL listening 0.0.0.0 by default, What?

-Stop writing stupid compile & install scripts for common packages.
+Stop writing stupid compile & install scripts for standard packages.

-Many people advise developers not to use UDP, I can't imagine that there is only TCP in the world, improve security awareness of developers and ops is the most important thing.
+Many people advise developers not to use UDP.
+I can't imagine that there are only TCP in the world, improve security awareness of developers and ops is the most important thing.